firecracker-microvm/firecracker/docs/design.md

 #### Cgroups and Quotas

-Each Firecracker microVM is further encapsulated into a cgroup.
+Each Firecracker microVM can be further encapsulated into a cgroup.
 By setting the affinity of the Firecracker microVM to a node via the cpuset subsystem, one can prevent the migration of said microVM from one node to another, something that would impair performance and cause unnecessary contention on shared